InfoScale™ 9.0 Solutions Guide - Linux

 - Install Storage Foundation on the physical application host.

-See the Veritas InfoScale Installation Guide.
+Refer to the InfoScale Installation Guide.

-- Add new storage to the physical application host on which you will configure Veritas Volume Manager (VxVM).
+- Add new storage to the physical application host on which you will configure Volume Manager (VxVM).

 - Create a VxVM volume according to the your desired configuration on the newly added storage.
 The volume size cannot be less than source file system size.